 05 of 09

-In Mexico, this day is to celebrate friendship, as well as love.
-Friends and lovers exchange cards, gifts or flowers.
+In Mexico, Valentine's Day is a time to celebrate friendship, as well as love.
+Friends and lovers exchange cards, balloons, gifts or flowers.
 People in relationships can also celebrate, and it is a wonderful time to treat your partner to a special getaway in Mexico.
-Here are some romantic vacation ideas that are good for any time of the year, but especially on Valentine's Day.
+Here are some romantic vacation ideas that are good for any time of the year, but especially on el Día de San Valentin, February 14.

 06 of 09

 Founded in 2001, this event in San Francisco in the state of Nayarit, began as a small gathering of locals, but by 2006 the lineup included 116 artists and has continued to grow since then.
 The festival includes performances by musicians from the region of Riviera Nayarit, as well from the United States and other areas of Latin America.
 Free concerts are held in the Plaza del Sol starting at 5 pm each day of the festival.

 08 of 09

 Carnival, a week of revelry leading up to Ash Wednesday, which ushers in the more sober period of Lent, usually takes place in February, but some years it may be in March.
 Brazil may be better known for its Carnaval celebration, but you don't have to go that far - many Mexican cities celebrate Carnaval with great fanfare.
 Celebrations will be over by Ash Wednesday, the first day of the Lenten season which prevails until Semana Santa's Easter observances.